Ilva (company): Four-year implementation plan and new stakeholders involved (2026–2030)

 On 12 November 2025, the unions do not trust the implementation plan proposed by the government and fear the closure of the company.
 Confindustria Taranto requests clarity on the financial resources included in the implementation plan.
 The government outlines the main points of the implementation plan.
 A new phase of consultation between the government and the unions followed, and the government called the unions back for a new meeting on 18 November 2025.The meeting between the government and the unions took place as scheduled, but after four hours of discussions, the unions expressed distrust of the proposed implementation plan and called a general strike.
 What did not convince the unions was the number of workers on furlough, which they deemed excessive.
 Meanwhile, the government intervened, clarifying that no further extension of the furlough program is planned and that the proposed training will help employees acquire the skills needed to process steel using low-impact technologies, as required by the previously signed development plan.
+On 19 November 2025, a general strike was called in the factories, with occupation and demonstrations, in Genoa several roads towards Sestri Ponente were blocked, causing serious inconvenience to citizens.
+The road blockade remained in place until the following day.
+On November 20, 2025, Minister Adolfo Urso called a new urgent meeting for 28 November 2025, with all interested institutional bodies and trade unions.
+But the meeting held on 28 November 2025, according to the unions, was inconclusive, especially for the Taranto plant.
+Production continued in Genoa and Novi Ligure, while production in Racconigi was stopped.
+The unions pushed for nationalization of company.

+On 30 December 2025, The Flacks Group has reached an agreement with the Italian government for the acquisition of the Ilva steelworks at Taranto in Puglia.